-What moves us?
 What dream, what madness propels us aboard improbable craft towards the other side of the mountain, the other side of the sea, and makes us look up to the stars?

 Whether out of despair or hope of a better tomorrow, thirst for conquest or scientific curiosity, the forces underlying the quest for human utopias are innumerable.

 Unknown worlds, dreamt of, never having come about…

 In a setting that brings together photography, video, installation, and performance, Mérignac Photo presents some twenty international artists, notably in collaboration with MOMENTA I Biennale de l’image (Montreal, Canada).

 In their own way, each of these artists exploring the theme of Possible Worlds questions the process of constructing the collective worldviews and myths of our contemporary societies.

 At the Old Church, central point of the event, dream machines and dreams of conquest, shaping the idea of elsewhere and otherness, rub shoulders with fables and a taste for the absurd.